Step-by-step advice on laying a simple deck

 Pre-drill pilot holes at a 45 degree angle from below the deck surface through the outer joist.

 Position the last board into fasteners, overhanging the outer joist.
-An unsupported composite deck board overhang should not exceed 13mm.
+An unsupported solid composite deck board overhang should not exceed 13mm.

 Fit a fascia board below the overhanging deck board for more stability and a neat finish if you fancy.